 I’m Anna.
 I went to uni in York and after a short spell back in my home town of Leeds I moved here and am a teacher at a local primary school.
 I came along to help out at a few events and before long became part of the furniture.
 I help out on film night and have recently taken over looking after our social media.
 I love classic films like Pretty Woman and Dirty Dancing and hope to see some more of those at the Folk Hall in the coming months!

-We would love to hear from potential new volunteers if you are keen to help out at Film at the Folk Hall during the next 12 months.
+We are always keen to hear from potential new volunteers if you are keen to help out at Film at the Folk Hall.

 Do contact us if you have any questions.